Skip to main content

 model year0.012-1.181

-The clearest result was the strong positive skew in horsepower, suggesting many vehicles in low-to-mid power ranges and fewer high-powered outliers creating a right tail. displacement, weight, and cylinders also showed positive skew, which aligns with a dataset dominated by moderate vehicles and fewer extreme large-engine observations.
+The histogram makes the right skew in horsepower_imputed clear.
+Most vehicles sit in the low-to-mid power range, with a smaller number of high-powered vehicles forming the right tail. displacement, weight, and cylinders also showed positive skew, which aligns with a dataset dominated by moderate vehicles and fewer extreme large-engine observations.

 5. Correlation heat map